 The temperature is important because if it is too low the dough can lost all its moisture and result in dry and rough sopes.
 If, on the other hand, the temperature it’s too high, the sopes will burn quickly on the surface but, since they’re thick, they will remain raw on the inside.

 The best thing is to regulate the temperature depending on the stove and pan you use.
 It may be necessary to “sacrifice” a couple of sopes at the beginning to find out the best temperature.

 How to make the border

-This is the most “difficult” part and I put them in quotes because actually you will see how after the first three or four sopes, you’ll find it’s more easier than you thought.
+This is the most “difficult” part and I put it in quotes because you will see how after the first three or four sopes, it will be more easier than you thought.

 How to frozen

 Sopes can be frozen if you do it properly.
 So, first you need to let them cool completely placing them onto a clean kitchen towel so it can absorb any moisture they might release.

 Then, wrap them individually or in batches of 3-4 pieces with cling film, very tightly.
 Place them in the freezer for up to 6 months.
 When you’ll want to eat them, allow to thaw in the fridge overnight.

 Some ideas to eat your sopes

 You can actually eat your sopes with any toppings you want.
 The sky is the limit!
 And you should certainly experiment with various ingredients to make your own “recipe”.
 Here are some ideas: